Rexpass/Weather_Application/README.md

 1. Clone the repository to your local machine.
 2. Open the `index.html` file in a web browser.
-3. Enter a city name in the input field and click the "Get Weather" button.
+3. Enter a city name in the input field and click the "Search" button.

 ## Features